ryan-comer/tft-bot/README.md

 pip install -r ./requirements.txt
 ```

-It is recommended that you set up a [Python virtual environment](https://docs.python.org/3/library/venv.html) before running the pip install.
+Currently, using virtual environments is not working with pyinstaller, so you have to install the dependencies in your main environment.

 # Building
 To build, run the following in PowerShell: